What are lung diseases?

 Overview of the Lungs

-Pulmonary fibrosis is a lung disease characterized by damage and scarring to the tissues of the lungs, including those between and supporting the air sacs.
+Pulmonary fibrosis is a lung disease marked by damage and scarring to the tissues of the lungs, including those between and supporting the air sacs.
 In many cases, the cause of the inflammation and stiffening is unknown but may include:

-- Repeated exposure to organic substances such as moldy hay, animal droppings, and grain dust that causes hypersensitivity pneumonitis, an allergic reaction, that eventually leads to pulmonary fibrosis
+- Repeated exposure to organic substances, such as moldy hay, animal droppings, and grain dust that causes hypersensitivity pneumonitis, an allergic reaction, that eventually leads to pulmonary fibrosis

 - Chemicals and drugs that are toxic to the lungs